arangodb/velocypack/Jason.md

 convenient (and indeed sometimes necessary!) when building the object in one linear go.
 It is however never necessary to have a 1-byte byte length in a long object.

+### User-defined types suggested so far:

+  - 0xf0      : ID, to be specified, contains a collection ID and a string key, for example as a uint followed by a string, or as 8 bytes little endian unsigned int followed by a string
+  - 0xf1      : the value of ArangoDB's _id attribute, it is generated
+                out of the collection name, "/" and the value of the _key attribute when JSON is generated

 C++-Classes to handle Jason
 --------------------------